Tilleke & Gibbins

 How is the ownership of Real Estate evidenced in your jurisdiction?

-A land title is the main evidence for permanent land use rights.
+A land title deed is the main evidence for permanent land use rights.
 It is filled out based on information in the land register, in one copy only, which is handed over to the land owner.
-The owner must keep it as long-term evidence until there is a change, in accordance with the legal conditions.
+The owner must keep it as permanent evidence until there is a change, in accordance with the legal conditions.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?